The Relationship Between Manic Depression, Suicide & Addiction

 Therapies Used in Dual Diagnosis Treatment

-Integrated group therapy (IGT) is a standard component of dual diagnosis treatment for people with bipolar disorder and a substance addiction.
+Integrated group therapy (IGT) is a standard component of dual diagnosis treatment for people with bipolar disorder and substance addiction.
 According to the National Institute on Drug Abuse, this therapy has been found to reduce patients’ substance abuse more effectively than standard counseling protocol that focuses primarily on the addiction.

 The Mayo Clinic cites other therapies that have been found successful in treating manic depression and substance use disorders in a dual diagnosis setting.
 These include pharmacotherapy, or the administration of medications to control symptoms associated with manic depression; cognitive behavioral therapy, which helps patients replace harmful thoughts and attitudes with healthier ones; psychoeducation, which helps patients better understand their disorders; and interpersonal and social rhythm therapy, or IPSRT, which helps patients manage their moods by establishing routines for eating, sleeping, and exercise.